Are you a practicum supervisor? Click here for resources specific to you!

 - Students must meet with the practicum supervisor to discuss in detail the specifics of the practicum.
 This should include specifics of what the outcome will be (paper/product/work hours, etc.) and portfolio competencies they will be seeking to meet through the practicum.

-- Location of Practicum (Department/Office) and students will be required to list portfolio competencies they expect to meet through the practicum (attached in a supplemental document to the form).
+- Students will be required to list portfolio competencies they expect to meet through the practicum (attached in a supplemental document to the form).
 If students do not submit the competencies on their form a grade will not be submitted at the end of the semester until this requirement is completed.

 - Students should register for 2 credits for the practicum (Variable credit course).
 It is the student’s responsibility to register for the practicum after they have completed the form and received the registration information.